-The most important thing to remember is that the states are in control of these laws, so the laws differ widely from one to the next.
-Some states will make you use an ignition interlock system, for example, and some will not.
-Some states have DUI charges that classify as felonies, while others only give out misdemeanors in every instance.
-Be sure that you know the specific laws and regulations in your state.
+DWI and DUI laws differ widely from one state to the next.
+Some states will make you use an ignition interlock device to get your driving privileges reinstated.
+Some states classify certain criminal offenses as misdemeanors while others increase the criminal charge to a felony.
+Make sure that you know the specific laws and regulations in your state.